revgrid/revgrid/etc/revgrid.api.md

     getRenderedWidth(colIndex: number): number;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration getRow(y: number): DataModel.DataRow;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration getRowCount(): number;
     // (undocumented)
     getRowHeight(rowIndex: number, subgrid?: Subgrid): number;
     // (undocumented)